hetu-script/hetu-script/docs/docs/docs/en-US/syntax/README.md

 print(obj.`name-#42🍎`) // 'aleph'
 ```

+## Namespace

+It's possible to create a code block within a source or a function body, by declaring with keyword 'namespace' and an Identifer as its name.

+The namespace code block works like a class definition.
+It only allows for variable/class/function declaration, but not for expresssions.

+Refer [Do statement](#do) for another kind of code block.

 ## Control flow

 Hetu has while, do loops, and classic for(init;condition;increment) and for...in loops.
 As well as when statement, which works like switch.